ptvan/ptvan.github.io/_posts/2019-10-17-analyzing-networks.md

 ### References

 A fairly academic introduction to networks can be found in the book [Social and Economic Networks](https://web.stanford.edu/~jacksonm/books.html#book).
 A more practical book is [Complex Network Analysis in Python](http://www.networksciencelab.com/).
-The aforementioned `statnet` maintains a collection of tutorials on their [Github page](https://github.com/statnet/Workshops/wiki) that includes both theory and R-specific examples.
+The previously-mentioned `statnet` maintains a collection of tutorials on their [Github page](https://github.com/statnet/Workshops/wiki) that includes both theory and R-specific examples.